-In Alberta, the regulation of oil sands operations is undertaken by the ERCB.
-The ERCB derives its jurisdiction, in part, from the Oil Sands Conservation Act (Alberta).
-In addition to requiring certain approvals prior to the operation of an oil sands project, the Oil Sands Conservation Act (Alberta) allows the ERCB to inspect and investigate oil sands operations and, where a practice employed or a facility used in respect of the oil sands operations does not meet operating criteria and/or approval conditions, to make remedial orders such as the imposition of administrative penalties and/or operational constraints.
-Certain changes to an oil sands operation also require the approval of the ERCB.
+In December 2012, the Alberta government passed the REDA, which consolidated regulatory decision-making for upstream oil, gas, oil sands and coal developments with the AER.
+The AER assumed the former ERCB's jurisdiction under the OSCA, which requires certain approvals from the AER prior to the operation of an oil sands project, allows the AER to inspect and investigate oil sands operations and, where a practice employed or a facility used in respect of the oil sands operations does not meet operating criteria and/or approval conditions, authorizes the AER to make remedial orders such as the imposition of administrative penalties and/or operational constraints.
+Certain changes to an oil sands operation also require the approval of the AER.